2022 Gold Half Sovereign

 The obverse features the Queen’s fifth portrait by Jody Clark.

-As a bullion gold coin, the 2020 Half Sovereign is designed and aimed at investors.
+As a bullion coin, the 2022 Half Sovereign is designed and aimed at investors.
 A bullion finish is the cheapest production method available, with the coin being struck once in the mould.
 This lends itself to those seeking as much tax free gold as possible for their money, rather than pay for expensive packaging and a proof finish.
-Like the larger 2020 gold Sovereign, the Half Sovereign version has an unlimited mintage as the Royal Mint seek to maximize distribution with growing market demand.
+Like the larger 2022 gold Sovereign, the Half Sovereign version has an unlimited mintage as the Royal Mint seek to maximize distribution with growing market demand.
 This helps keep prices down, but may limit upside potential in years to come compared with limited edition coins.

 Our Expert Opinion